rllabmcgill/final-project-mcts_for_decision_time_planning/README.md

 This project consists of three implementations of MCTS agents in a reinforcement learning context.

-Our presentation can be found at the [here](https://docs.google.com/presentation/d/1Hr9rWROJK0cbpJSw84OBIwv4QQP5CkCYjcoN2OVs6NQ/edit?usp=sharing)
+Our 5 minutepresentation can be found [here](https://docs.google.com/presentation/d/1Hr9rWROJK0cbpJSw84OBIwv4QQP5CkCYjcoN2OVs6NQ/edit?usp=sharing)

 ## TicTacToe Game